 Vitamin C in our body

 Vitamin C is the most abundant antioxidant in human skin.
 Antioxidants work to reduce the damage that free radicals can bring to our skin cells.
-We are unable to synthesize vitamin C as we do not have the enzyme needed to do so.
-Even as we consume high doses of vitamin C supplements, only a small fraction of the vitamin will remain in our body and skin cells.
+We are unable to synthesize the antioxidant as we do not have the enzyme needed to do so.
+Even as we consume high doses of vitamin C supplements, only a small fraction of it will remain in our body and skin cells.
 This brings us to rely on external supplements, with topical application being the most common form.

 What should the concentration of my Vitamin C be?

-When choosing a Vitamin C product, you may come across the different concentrations available.
-Of what percentage of the Vitamin C should we be using?
+When choosing a product, you may come across different concentrations of the active ingredient available.
+Of what percentage of the ingredient should we be using?
 That really depends on the type of Vitamin C in use.
-Conventional Vitamin C derivatives such as Ascorbic Acid may require 10 to 20 percent to have any reasonable efficacy, and is limited inherently by the fact that higher concentrations, for instance above 20 percent, may cause irritation to the skin.
-On the other hand, studies have shown that a mere 1 percent concentration of Sodium Ascorbyl Phosphate – considered to be a new generation of Vitamin C derivatives, has strong antimicrobial efficacy against acne.
+Conventional Vitamin C formulations such as Ascorbic Acid in its raw form may require 10 to 20 percent to have any reasonable efficacy.
+This is limited inherently by the fact that higher concentrations, for instance above 20 percent, may cause irritation to the skin.
+On the other hand, studies have shown that a mere 1 percent concentration of Sodium Ascorbyl Phosphate – considered to be a new generation of ascorbic acid derivatives, has strong antimicrobial efficacy against acne.

 What are the common forms of Vitamin C?